fdcl-gwu/aruco-markers/README.md

 ```
 cd pose_estimation

-# measure the length of the marker you plan to measure with a ruler
+# Measure the length of the marker you plan to use with a ruler.
-# open src/main.cpp and update the variable 'actual_marker_length' with
+# Open src/main.cpp and update the variable 'actual_marker_length' with
-# the measured value (in meters)
+# the measured value (in meters).

 mkdir build && cd build
 cmake ../